VIPriors/vipriors.github.io/index.md

 ## Workshop program

-Our live program will feature a panel discussion with our [invited speakers](#invited-speakers), as well as playback of recorded talks for all presentations and live Q&A. All keynotes, papers and presentations are made available through the [ECCV Workshops and Tutorials website](https://workshopsandtutorials.eccv2020.eu/papers/subject/visual-inductive-priors-for-data-efficient-deep-learning/).
-We recommend attendees to watch the keynote talks before the session.
+Our live program featured a panel discussion with our [invited speakers](#invited-speakers), as well as playback of recorded talks for all presentations and live Q&A. All keynotes, papers and presentations were made available through the [ECCV Workshops and Tutorials website](https://workshopsandtutorials.eccv2020.eu/papers/subject/visual-inductive-priors-for-data-efficient-deep-learning/).

 | Time (UTC+1) | | |
 | -- | -- | -- |